 Perhaps in keeping with the Ravel’s former incarnation as a motel, owner Ravi Patel gave Long Island City’s first independent boutique hotel a vaguely 1960s feel; the lobby has cream leatherette seating, silver-bubble ceiling lights and soulful paintings sourced in South America that recall those doe-eyed Spanish girl portraits.
 It's also equipped with a "virtual" wine bar: Buy a card at the front desk and use it at a self-serve bank of more than 18 wines.
 An 8,000-square-foot rooftop restaurant-bar has dazzling views of midtown and hosts film screenings, DJ nights and other events.
-Rooms are much larger than in similarly priced hotels in Manhattan, and the majority (many with private balconies) face the river—though a Con-Edison training facility directly below is less than picturesque.
+Rooms are much larger than in similarly priced hotels in Manhattan, and the majority (many with private balconies) face the river.
 Rooms: 63.

 |Venue name:||Ravel Hotel||Contact:|